BAE-EADS merger would advance Europe's military goals

 The British government has said it is working with BAE and EADS to ensure the merger serves the public interest, but senior British lawmakers say Prime Minister David Cameron backs the deal.

-“In the broadest terms, this merger does enact what many European governments... have been saying for a long time - that in order for the European defense industry to remain competitive in the long term it needs to consolidate,” said Clara Marina O‘Donnell, a defense expert at the Centre for European Reform thinktank.
+“In the broadest terms, this merger does enact what many European governments... have been saying for a long time - that in order for the European defence industry to remain competitive in the long term it needs to consolidate,” said Clara Marina O‘Donnell, a defence expert at the Centre for European Reform thinktank.

 Nick Witney, a former chief executive of the European Defence Agency, an EU body dedicated to improving the bloc’s defence capabilities, said he thought both EU and NATO leaders would be pleased with the firms’ plan to merge.